EventStore/eventstore.org/_posts/2019-02-18-event-store-5.0.0-release.md

     * Level 3 - 8M index entries
     * Level 4 - 16M index entries
     * Level 5 - 32M index entries
-    --- Depending on your hardware configuration, merges can take several minutes as from this level, you can verify your logs to get a better idea of the amount of time taken ---
+ Depending on your hardware configuration, merges can take several minutes as from this level, you can verify your logs to get a better idea of the amount of time taken.
     * Level 6 - 64M index entries
     * Level 7 - 128M index entries
     * Level 8 - 256M index entries